 - Take an anti-itch medicine before bed if you scratch in your sleep.

-- Some antihistamines cause little or no sleepiness.
-These include fexofenadine (Allegra), loratadine (Claritin, Alavert), cetirizine (Zyrtec)
+- Some antihistamines cause little or no sleepiness, but aren't so effective for itching.
+These include fexofenadine (Allegra), loratadine (Claritin, Alavert), cetirizine (Zyrtec).

 - Others can make you sleepy, including diphenhydramine (Benadryl).